 Steel and Composite Beam Design Module Features:

 Beams are structural members that mostly work in bending and shear as a result of transverse loading.
 Other terms such as girders, joists, purlins, stringers, girts and lintels are often used.
 The compression flange, which is attached to the web in the plane of the beam, may or may not be laterally braced, thus the buckling concepts of compression members apply to beams as well.

-The software is based on the AISC ASD/LRFD methodology and calculates the shear and flexure strengths according to the AISC 360-10 Specifications (14th Ed.
+This steel structural design software is based on the AISC ASD/LRFD methodology and calculates the shear and flexure strengths according to the AISC 360-16 Specifications (15th Ed.
 Manual).
-Either service or factored loads may be specified.
-For composite beams, a simple click opens a new tab to enter the corresponding information.
+Load combinations per ASCE 7-05 or 10/16 or user-defined.